 If you’re buying under the Joint Singles Scheme or the Orphans Scheme

 - Enhanced CPF Housing Grant (EHG): up to S$80,000.
-Likewise, the average gross monthly household income of you and your co-applicant(s) must be within S$9,000 during the 12 months prior to the resale flat application date.
-Take note that the actual grant amount will be based on your income.
+Likewise, the average gross monthly household income of you and your co-applicant(s) must be within S$9,000 for the 12-month period^ (see above).
+Take note that the actual grant amount will be tiered based on your income.

-What if I get married after buying a flat under the Singles Scheme?
+What if I get married after buying a flat as a single?

-- Top-Up Grant: The amount of the Family Grant amount you are eligible for currently, minus the Singles Grant amount you had previously received.
+The amount of the Family Grant amount you are eligible for currently, minus the Singles Grant amount you had previously received*

 How will the HDB grants for singles be disbursed?

-All grants will be credited into the CPF Ordinary Accounts of eligible Singapore Citizen applicants.
+From 9 May 2023 onwards, all grants will be credited into the CPF Ordinary Accounts of eligible Singapore Citizen and Permanent Resident applicants and essential occupiers.

-Here’s the breakdown of how the CPF grants will be disbursed if you’re applying under the Joint Singles Scheme or the Orphans Scheme:
+Here’s the breakdown of how the CPF grants will be disbursed if you’re applying with at least two singles, i.e. under the Joint Singles Scheme or the Orphans Scheme:

 No cash will be disbursed.